 Similar requirements for dividing payroll between Construction or Erection classifications are contained in Section IV, Special Industry Classification Procedures, Rule 2, Construction or Erection Work.
 This rule states, in part:

-As with Rule 3 discussed previously, Rule 2 requires summaries that can be reconciled to original, individual records when dividing an employee's payroll between two or more classifications.
+As with Rule 3 discussed previously, Rule 2 requires summaries that can be reconciled to original, contemporaneous records when dividing an employee's payroll between two or more classifications.

 For all employees, other than salaried employees, determination of the regular hourly wage must be supported by one of the following sources: